Couples Therapy (2019 TV series)

 Couples Therapy is an American television series on the Showtime network.
-The series was renewed for a second season, which premiered on April 18, 2021.
-An extended third season premiered on May 13, 2022.
-It was shown on BBC Two in the UK and is available to watch for free in the UK on the BBC's iPlayer service.
-The show was renewed for a fourth series which finished filming towards the end of 2022.
+The series documents couples therapy sessions under the direction of Dr. Orna Guralnik.

 Overview

 Couples Therapy shows parts of the therapy sessions of three to four couples per season.
 The producers and therapist of the series wanted to show what a therapeutic process actually looks like.
 They didn't want to show drama to the audiences, but the deep work that real therapy entails.

-Dr. Orna Guralnik, the couples therapist, meets her patients for the first time when they enter her practice.
+Dr. Orna Guralnik, the couples' therapist, meets her patients for the first time when they enter her practice.
 Her practice features many cameras hidden behind a one-way mirror that surrounds the room.
 The couples participate in a 20-week therapy program.
 The one-hour-sessions are recorded, cut for television and edited into nine episodes.
 The television series is filmed in New York.

 There are some rules about the therapy sessions.
 The couples are not allowed to have any more in-depth discussions about their children, because the children cannot give their consent to the therapy treatment and their life being discussed on television.
 The couples have no contact with the crew members.
-They only meet the couples therapist Dr. Orna Guralnik.
-Dr. Orna Guralnik has a counselor, Virginia Goldner, with whom she discusses the therapy process.
-In the Covid Special she has another counselor, Dr. Kirkland Vaughans.
+They only meet the couples' therapist, Dr. Guralnik.
+Guralnik has a counselor, Virginia Goldner, with whom she discusses the therapy process.
+In the Covid Special she has another counselor, Kirkland Vaughans.

-In June 2021, it was announced that there would be a third season of Couples Therapy.
-It started on May 13, 2022.